 Unfortunately, endometriosis is often overlooked in teenaged girls – one study found that women with endometriosis symptoms starting before age 15 had to see a doctor an average of 4.2 times before it was correctly diagnosed.
 That was more than in any other age group!

 This same study found that more than one-third of women with endometriosis had symptoms starting before 15 years of age.

 Early diagnosis of endometriosis is important for teenagers.
 Only with proper diagnosis can these young women receive appropriate education on the future of their reproductive health and treatments that can minimize or eliminate their pain and preserve their future fertility.

 How Do I Know if I Have Endometriosis?

 - Pain before and during your period

-- Pain with intercourse (only in sexually active teens)
+- Pain with intercourse (in sexually active teens)